ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.2.0-node-operators-guide.md

 ### Localstore Migration Caution

 Before every Bee client upgrade, it is best practice to ALWAYS take a full backup of your node.
-How

 The 2.2.0 upgrade includes a localstore migration which will take an extended time to complete (the exact time will vary based on your particular system specs).
 You can[ check your node's logs](https://docs.ethswarm.org/docs/bee/working-with-bee/logs-and-files) for messages related to the migration in order to check on the migration progress.